lvyu-imech/PyVT/README.md

 It is designated for visualization and graphic analysis of CFD/fluid-dynamic datasets.
 It is capable of generating cutplane/streamline/vector/isosurface in a interactive GUI.

+## Reference & Citation
+The details of PyVT are documented in the following paper.
+We appreciate you citing our work.
+@article{liu2021pyvt,
+  title={PyVT: A python-based open-source software for visualization and graphic analysis of fluid dynamics datasets}, author={Liu, Qing and Qiao, Zheng and Lv, Yu}, journal={Aerospace Science and Technology}, pages={106961}, year={2021}, publisher={Elsevier}
+}

 ## Dependencies:
 0. python3
 1. numpy